0is1/touko-the-politician/README.md

 * Documentation
 * Admin panel styles
 * Add http://owlgraphic.com/owlcarousel/ or something similar
+  * In other words: replace the slider functionality from Travelify parent-theme
+  * Add "read more"-button in slider slides
 * Add http://socialitejs.com/
 * Add http://salvattore.com/ or something similar
 * Add support to external rss feeds (in admin panel)